 Dog feet problems are common in winter and surprisingly, most are arthritis-driven.
 Sore joints will cause limping and poor foot placement, which increases trauma to a pad.
 Oral glucosamine and chondroitin, such as Doc Roy’s® Aches Away, will increase the joint fluid, easing fatigue and trauma.
 The result is a pad and joint system that will give to the concussion trauma of running.
 Pain-free running will help your dog place his feet correctly, which decreases the wear on the joints.

 These problems could happen to anyone.
 Preventing winter issues on the outside and the inside can make winter easier for you and your pets.
-A few of these prevention practices can keep your pet healthy and feeling good all winter long.
+Following these cold weather pet tips can keep your pet healthy and feeling good all winter long.

 If you have more questions on how to keep pets safe in cold weather or protecting dog paws in winter, call us at 800.786.4751.